Denying Asylum To Domestic Violence Survivors Is A Death Sentence For Many Women

 I thought of Dalia,* who fled her home country because her partner of almost a decade continuously incited physical and verbal abuse.
 Despite the fact that she courageously made the decision to call the police in her home country, they did nothing to provide safety and security.
 She finally made it here, but now we don’t know if she’ll be able to stay.
 When she first reached out to us, she said, “for a long time, I was scared no one would believe me.
 I was barely myself.”

-Asylum cases are gruelling, time consuming, and complex.
+Asylum cases are grueling, time consuming, and complex.
 People seeking safety must overcome numerous hurdles and assumptions about their stories and lives.

 Advertisement